Do-it-Yourself: Selecting an Inverter or Inverter/Charger

 Inverter/chargers have outputs that rival small generators (2,000 to 4,000 watts) and include a powerful battery charger and associated battery monitors and remote controls.
 Inverter/chargers almost always include an automatic transfer switch, so that when your inverter/charger detects another source of AC power (because you plugged into shore power or started your genset) the inverter/charger shifts gears from inverting to charging batteries.
 If the outside source of AC goes away, it automatically switches back from battery charger to inverter.

-Wave form: inverters today generally produce one of two types of AC power: Modified Sine Wave (MSW) or Pure Sine Wave (PSW).
+Wave form: Inverters today generally produce one of two types of AC power: Modified Sine Wave (MSW) or Pure Sine Wave (PSW).
 Affordable MSW inverters are the most popular type, and work well with common appliances you are likely to use.
 PSW inverters are more expensive, but will run all AC loads, and are best for stereos, computers and other sensitive electronics.
 Portable tool chargers (especially Makita, according to Magnum Energy), light dimmers, variable speed tools, plasma screens, home theater sound systems and certain other items may not perform as well with MSW.
 MSW inverters are prone to electronic noise known as harmonic distortion, which can cause disturbances in some electronic circuits.
 Modified sine wave has only one step per cycle.

 Pure sine wave inverters, on the other hand, are extremely sophisticated and can produce AC power at or above the quality levels of shoreline power grids.
 According to Magnum Energy, a pure sine wave inverter can eliminate static lines in televisions and improve the quality of a sound system.
-And a good pure sine wave inverter can have as many as 1,333 steps per cycle and have a total harmonic distortion (THD) of less than 5 percent, typically around 2 percent.
+And a good pure sine wave inverter can have as many as 1,333 steps per cycle and have a total harmonic distortion (THD) of less than five percent, typically around two percent.

-Remote controls: Being able to control, monitor at-a-glance and program your inverter from inside the cabin is an important consideration, especially when the inverter is in a hard-to-reach place.
-Remote panels are a “must-have” for inverter chargers.
+Remote controls: Being able to control, monitor at a glance and program your inverter from inside the cabin is an important consideration, especially when the inverter is in a hard-to-reach place.
+Remote panels are a must-have for inverter chargers.

 Powerful surge capability: An inverter must be powerful enough to handle the “surge” or starting requirements of appliances.
 A 125 watt TV might need 625 watts for a few seconds when starting cold.
 If you are using an inverter without the adequate surge capability, it won’t start the appliance.